rcazzara/seldovia/_people/Minano_James_Grafton.md

 men and their families made their way to Nolan Creek.
 After a brief stay in Wiseman, the Minanos again moved with Yasuda to Chandalar Lake.
 During the next few years, the Minanos moved often; to Carol, to St.
-Mary’s Creek, to Beaver (1908).
+Maryâ€™s Creek, to Beaver (1908).
 Minano never became a miner.
 Instead he cut wood for those too busy to do it themselves, ran a roadhouse and cooked \[Warbelow 1993\].
 Sometime before 1916, Minano moved his family to Coldfoot where he planted a garden and raised vegetables to sell